audacioustux/audacioustux/src/content/blog/the-learning-to-learn-guide-for-software-engineers.md

 It's not always necessary to know your next step, to take your next step.
 But it's always necessary to keep track of your steps, or you'll end up in an [live-lock](https://en.wikipedia.org/wiki/Deadlock#Livelock).

-You may have a few long-term Goals - that changes less frequently,
+You may have a few Interests, that you'd like to do, or want to happen,
+That may require some long-term Goals - that you try to persevere,
-some short-term Goals - that aligns with those long-term ones,
+some short-term Goals - that makes you feel like you're making progress,
-and, Steps are the actions you take to achieve your goals.
+and, Steps to reify those Goals - that you can take action on.

-But, how do you know them?
+But, do you have any Interests?
+Maybe none in particular, or maybe too many.
-Maybe you heard good things about Software Engineering, like - good pay, good work-life balance, good job security, etc. Apart from that, you may have some coding experience, and have enjoyed it.
+For example, you may heard good things about Software Engineering, like - good pay, good work-life balance, good job security, etc. Apart from that, you may have some coding experience, and have enjoyed it.
 So, why not pursue a career in Software Engineering?
 That's how most of our decisions are made, right!?
 You either:

 1. Have experienced something by chance (without a deliberate intention).